The Benefits Of Online Therapy And Why Online Counselor Jobs Are Becoming So Popular

 According to Forbes magazine, the job outlook for psychology and mental health related careers is expected to grow by 8% by 2030.
 For those with an authentic passion for the study of psychology and the act of helping others, a career in therapy can be rewarding and meaningful.

-When seeking online therapy positions, most reputable platforms will require providers to be fully licensed by the state board, holding a state-issued license such as LCSW, LMFT, LPC, and Psy.D.
+When seeking online therapy positions, most reputable platforms will require providers to be fully licensed by their state board, holding a state-issued license such as LCSW, LMFT, LPC, or Psy.D.
 Generally, this type of licensing will require an aspiring practitioner to obtain a bachelor's degree, followed by a master's degree and/or doctoral degree.

 Online therapy and counseling positions offer a number of benefits including more flexibility in terms of their client base along with the potential to reach clients from different regions, both of which can have a positive impact on earning potential.
 Additionally, practicing online therapy eliminates a number of hassles that in-person practitioners may face, including inconvenient office locations, tedious commutes and rigid work hours.